-Deletes specified hosts that are not in a host group.
+Description Deletes specified hosts that are not in a host group.
 Mapped and unmapped hosts can be deleted.
 Deleting a host does not delete its initiators.
 Volume maps continue to apply to the initiators in the host that is deleted.

+Minimum role standard

-delete hosts
+Syntax delete hosts

-<hosts>|all

-<hosts>|all
+<hosts> all</hosts>

+Parameters <hosts> all</hosts>

+Specifies either:

-- A comma-separated list of the names of hosts to delete.
-A name that includes a space must be enclosed in double quotes. - all: Deletes all hosts.
+A comma-separated list of the names of hosts to delete.
+A name that includes a space must be enclosed in double quotes. all: Deletes all hosts.

-Delete hosts Host1 and Host2.
+Examples Delete hosts Host1 and Host2.

 delete hosts Host1,Host2

 Delete all hosts.

 delete hosts all

-create host set host set initiator show host-groups show initiators delete initiator-nickname

-Deletes manually created initiators or the nicknames of discovered initiators.

-Volume maps continue to apply to the initiators in the host that is deleted.
-If you delete the nickname of a discovered initiator, commands will show the initiator by its ID.

-'''
+See also create host

+set host

+set initiator

+show host-groups

+show initiators

 delete initiator-nickname

-<initator>|all

-'''

-<initator>|all

-- The nickname or ID of the initiator to delete.
-A value that includes a space must be enclosed in double quotes. - all: Deletes all manually created initiators and nicknames of discovered initiators.

-Delete the manually created initiator named Init1.

-delete initiator-nickname Init1